 #16 – Associate Degree in Human Services

 An associate degree in human services can be a great starting point for students planning to work in public service or non-profit HR management.
 Students gain valuable hands-on skills and knowledge in areas such as cultural diversity, crisis intervention, communication, instruction, and counseling.
 Elective coursework focused on human resources can give students additional expertise in areas like social service programs and workforce development.
-Most human services associate degree programs take two years to complete and are offered at both four year universities and community colleges.
-It may be helpful to choose a program that offers an a variety of electives so students can take a few courses focused specifically on the HR aspect of human services.
-An AA or AS in human services prepares students for continued education in human resource.
+Most human services associate degree programs take two years to complete and are offered at both four-year universities and community colleges.
+It may be helpful to choose a program that offers a variety of electives so students can take a few courses focused specifically on the HR aspect of human services.
+An AA or AS in human services prepares students for continued education in human resources.

 - Madisonville Community College -Associate in Applied Science Human Services

 Madisonville Community College features an AAS in human services preparing students to work in education, community, social, and mental health services.
 Most students can complete the program in about two years.
 Courses are relevant and most can be applied immediately to the workplace.